UK scraps Brexit ferry deal with firm that has no ships

 Authorities had been criticized for the 13.8 million pound ($18 million) deal with Seaborne Freight, part of plans to keep trade flowing if Britain leaves the European Union without a divorce deal.

-The Department for Transport said Saturday that it had ended the contract because an Irish firm that was backing Seaborne Freight had withdrawn its support.
+The Department for Transport said Saturday that it had ended the contract because an Irish firm that was backing Seaborne Freight, Arklow Shipping, had withdrawn its support.

+The department said no taxpayer money had been transferred to the company.
+It said the government was "in advanced talks with a number of companies to secure additional freight capacity" if there is a no-deal Brexit.

+Britain is due to leave the European Union on March 29 but has not yet agreed a divorce deal outlining departure rules and future trade terms.
+A withdrawal agreement between the U.K. and the EU was rejected last month by Britain's Parliament, and EU officials are resisting British attempts to renegotiate it.

-Britain is due to leave the European Union on March 29.
-U.K. businesses fear a "no-deal" Brexit will cause economic chaos by ripping up the trade rulebook and imposing tariffs, customs checks and other barriers between the U.K. and the EU.
+U.K. businesses fear a "no-deal" Brexit will cause gridlock at ports by ripping up the trade rulebook and imposing tariffs, customs checks and other barriers between the U.K. and the EU, its biggest trading partner.